 Service Learning/Civic Engagement is a teaching and learning method of action and reflection that connects the student’s academic study with problem-solving experiences in local community settings using the community as a textbook.
 Students who are interested in learning more about the program should contact the Service Learning/Civic Engagement coordinator on their campus.

 All currently enrolled students are expected to make satisfactory academic progress.
 Students with a cumulative grade point average below 2.0 will be placed on academic probation.

 Students may view their grades online by visiting Banner Self-Service and logging into their student account.
-If a paper copy of grades is required, students may request a duplicate grade mailer from the Admissions/Registration office.

 All students enrolled in credit courses are required to activate an STLCC OneCard.
 Photos can be taken in the Campus Life office at any campus, the Information Desk at Wildwood, the student services area at the South County Education and University Center, and the Admissions/Registration office at the William J. Harrison Education Center.